andrewawilley/Five9-Configuration-Webservices-API-Samples/README.md

 This will return an authenticated client object that can invoke any of the API endpoints.
 For example:

     call_variables = client.service.getCallVariables()

+The most recent SOAP envelope content can be retrieved with

+    envelopes = client.latest_envelopes(verbose=True)

+The verbose option defaults to false, if true the envelopes will output to the shell.